-Causes a function to exit with the return value specified by n.
+Causes a function to stop executing and return the value specified by n to its caller.
 If n is omitted, the return status is that of the last command executed in the function body.
-If used outside a function, but during execution of a script by the . (source) command, it causes the shell to stop executing that script and return either n or the exit status of the last command executed within the script as the exit status of the script.
-If used outside a function and not during execution of a script by ., the return status is false.
+If return is executed by a trap handler, the last command used to determine the status is the last command executed before the trap handler. if return is executed during a DEBUG trap, the last command used to determine the status is the last command executed by the trap handler before return was invoked.
+If return is used outside a function, but during execution of a script by the . (source) command, it causes the shell to stop executing that script and return either n or the exit status of the last command executed within the script as the exit status of the script.
+If n is supplied, the return value is its least significant 8 bits.
+The return status is non-zero if return is supplied a non-numeric argument, or is used outside a function and not during execution of a script by . or source.
 Any command associated with the RETURN trap is executed before execution resumes after the function or script.

-set [--abefhkmnptuvxBCEHPT] [-o option] [arg ...]
+set [--abefhkmnptuvxBCEHPT] [-o option-name] [arg ...]

-set [+abefhkmnptuvxBCEHPT] [+o option] [arg ...]
+set [+abefhkmnptuvxBCEHPT] [+o option-name] [arg ...]

 Without options, the name and value of each shell variable are displayed in a format that can be reused as input for setting or resetting the currently-set variables.
 Read-only variables cannot be reset.
 In posix mode, only shell variables are listed.
 The output is sorted according to the current locale.
 When options are specified, they set or unset shell attributes.
-Any arguments remaining after option processing are treated as values for the positional parameters and are assigned, in order, to $\$1, \$2, \dots \$n$.
+Any arguments remaining after option processing are treated as values for the positional parameters and are assigned, in order, to $\$1, \$2, \dots, \$n$ .
 Options, if specified, have the following meanings: